 Removing an existing wired home security system may seem like a daunting task.
 However, it’s not as intimidating as it may sound, since you normally don’t need to remove the entire system.
 This is especially true if you are upgrading your system or replacing it.
 Here are a series of tips that will guide you through the process of removing an older security system:

 The control panel is the heart and soul of any security system.
 Once all the other components have been removed, simply pull the panel down.
 Once removed, you will find a bundle of wires.
-You will either reconnect these wires to your new control panel or cap them off if you don’t plan on installing a different system.
+You will need to either reconnect these wires to your new control panel or cap them off if you don’t plan on installing a different system.

 Once you’ve disconnected the power, you can then begin to uninstall other elements associated with your current security system.
 Additional elements can range from motion sensors to glass break sensors to cameras.
 Some of these components will be installed with screws and others, such as window/doorway detectors, will be installed with a basic adhesive.
 If you have a hard time removing residual adhesive “goop,” try some rubbing alcohol and a cotton swab.
 This should do the trick and break apart any remaining adhesive residue.